andreiskandar/adtime-scheduling/README.md

 This repo contains the front-end of the app.
 The back-end is available here: https://github.com/andreiskandar/moment-api

-In order to run the application locally, clone both this repo and the back-end repo.
-Run ```npm install``` on each respective directory to have all dependencies installed.

-Start both the back-end and front-end servers with ```npm start```.

 # Tech Stack

 - Front-end: React, Axios, Material-UI, SCSS.